TESS-Laboratory/Gumbo_et_al_managing_bush_encroachment/README.md

 1. 'Data' contains the project data that has been used for analysis.

-2. 'R Scripts' contains the scripts used in analysis.
+2. 'Scripts' contains the scripts used in analysis.

-3. 'Plots-R' contains the plots generated from analysis.
+3. 'Plots' contains the plots generated from analysis.